A Search for Millilensing Gamma-Ray Bursts in the Observations of Fermi GBM: Final Candidate Selection

 \section{Final Candidate Selection}

 In order to make a better justification on the final candidates, for each candidate, we have analyzed and compared the time integral spectrum and time-resolved spectrum of the two emission episodes in detail.
-The results are presented in Table 1 and Figures 1A-4B.
-Considering that the second emission episode in most candidates has relatively low signal to noise ratio (SNR), here we adopt Cut-off Power Law (CPL) spectrum function, and the spectral fitting is performed by using Markov Chain Monte Carlo (MCMC) method with an automatic code “McSpecfit” \citep{Zhang2018}.
-In the analysis of time-resolved spectrum, the time bin for each slices are manually selected to ensure sufficient SNR, so as to give a reliable fitting.
+The spectral fitting is performed by using Markov Chain Monte Carlo (MCMC) method with an automatic code “McSpecfit” \citep{Zhang2018}, and in the analysis of time-resolved spectrum, the time bin for each slices are manually selected to ensure sufficient SNR, so as to give a reliable fitting.
+For each fitting, we adopt four different spectral models, including signal power-law, cutoff power-law, Band function and Blackbody function.
+We use the Bayesian Information Criteria (BIC; \cite{1978AnSta...6..461S}) to test the goodness of each model, which shows that in most slices of all candidates, Band function and cutoff power-law models are clearly better than signal power-law and Blackbody models, while cutoff power-law performs slightly better than Band function.
+Therefore, we decided to use the best fitting parameters of cutoff power-law model to compare the similarity of the two emission episodes.
 We discuss each candidate in detail below.